MButterly/Bartterly/README.md

 Shake until very cold.
 Strain into ice-filled highball glass.
 Garnish with a lime wedge and cherry stuck onto a pick.

 ___

+### Sidecar
+A classic cockatil from the days of the flappers

+Into an ince-filled shaker, put:

+2 oz Cognac
+1 oz Cointreau
+1 ox Lemon Juice

+Rim a cocktail glass with sugar.
+Shake until very cold then strain into glass.
+Garnish with lemon peel

+tips: The cherry doesn't go onto a pick, so don't choke

+___

+### Bramble
+A new cocktail that has

+Into an ince-filled shaker, put:

+2 oz Gin
+3/4 oz Lemon Juice
+3/4 oz Sugar Syrup

+Shake until very cold then strain into a tumbler.
+Top tumber off with ice then add:

+1.5 oz Creme de Mure

+to the top as a float.

+tips: Try to add the creme de mure to the edges to get a cool effect

+### Jungle Bird
+My favorite tropical drink

+Into an ince-filled shaker, put:

+1.5 oz Dark Rum (pref.
+Gosling's overproof)
+1.5 oz Pineapple Juice
+3/4 oz.
+Campari
+3/4 oz.
+Lime Juice
+3/4 oz.
+Simple Syrup

+Shake until very cold then strain into cocktail glass.
+Garnish with pineapple wedges and leaves

+tips: Boozier than you first realize.
+Be careful

+___